 Staying in a loveless marriage is easier than leaving

 Who wants to be alone?
 Not many women – or men, for that matter.
 It’s easier to stay in a bad relationship because you don’t have to deal with telling people it’s over, facing your own fears, feeling like the “bad person”, and being the one to rip the family apart.
 It’s easier to stay in a bad relationship than leave, just like it’s easier to stay in a bad job than uproot your life to find a new one.

 If you’re thinking about leaving a loveless marriage, read Is It Better to Give Up on Your Relationship or Try to Make It Work?

-What are your reasons for staying in a loveless marriage or bad relationship?
+What are your reasons for staying in a loveless marriage?
 What are your reasons for trying to survive without love, rather than leaving and starting over?

 How are you?
 All comments welcome!